ahtoluuri/testassignment/README.md

 * Add support for multiple users and different user roles: reader and librarian.
 Reader should not be able to add / modify / delete existing book information or tamper with checkouts but should be able to save favorites and check out / return books (that they have checked out)
+* Containerize your application to make it cloud-native